ULJ-Yale/qunex/README.md

 * 0.7.5 [niutilities, matlab] Added warning to `getHCPReady` when no matching files found, and fixed bug when no stat file found when reading image
 * 0.7.6 [connector] Expanded default functionality for `QCPreproc` for BOLD modality to check for presence of subject_hcp.txt file if no BOLDs are specified
 * 0.7.7 [connector] Expanded functionality for `QCPreproc` for BOLD to run only SNR via --snronly flag and added -eddyqcstats for motion reporting to `QCPreproc`
+* 0.7.8 [niutilities, hcpmodified] Added option to run FreeSurfer with manual control points
-* 0.7.8 [library] Added template Workbench scene and associated files for CIFTI visualization
+* 0.7.9 [library] Added template Workbench scene and associated files for CIFTI visualization

 [Mind and Brain Lab]: http://mblab.si
 [Anticevic Lab]: http://anticeviclab.yale.edu